-- Students may do a test retake to earn a higher grade.
+- Students may do a test retake or test corrections per classroom teacher discretion to earn a higher grade.
 It is the responsibility of the student to arrange a time for this to take place.
 Refer to specific teachers for more information. - Performances ARE the tests for performing classes.
 Please plan your calendar to ensure their attendance to all required performances. - Teachers may also offer test correction opportunities to earn partial credit.

-Reminder: All students are responsible for collecting and completing any make-up work missed due to absences: rehearsals, performances, illness etc.
+Reminder: All students are responsible for collecting and completing any make-up work missed due to absences: rehearsals, performances, illness, etc.